citixen/pt2399_tap_euro/README.md

 # pt2399_tap_euro
-A eurorack focused design for an accurate(ish) way to tap tempo/externally clocked delay using the PT2399 delay chip, a Teensy 4.1, MCP41100, MCP41010, 25LC256 EEPROM
+A eurorack focused design for an accurate(ish) way to tap tempo/externally clocked delay using the PT2399 delay chip, a Teensy 4.1, MCP41100, MCP41010, 25LC256 EEPROM and an Adafruit 128x64 OLED SPI display

 The code is very messy as this is an old unfinished (but working) project that I just want to make available as an idea.
 Code was built in the Arduino IDE, so some includes may be specific to that.